polkastarter/random-seed-prevrandao/README.md

 Actually, both numbers could be anything, they are just combined to allow the mapping from a contract to one random number.

+However, for each chainID + contractAddress combination only once a random number can be requested.

 ### getRandomNumber(uint32 \_chainId, address \_contractAddress) returns uint256

 using the same parameter a for `requestRandomWords`, about 1-2 minutes later, the 256 Bit random number can be read

 ### getScheduleRequest(uint32 \_chainId, address \_contractAddress) returns RandomRequest

-Same as `getRandomNumber` but returns a struct with all request details.
+Same as `getRandomNumber`, but returns a struct with all request details.

 ```solidity
 struct RandomRequest {